The Happytime Murders poster

 The inciting incident occurs at 10 minutes when Phil witnesses the murder of a Happytime Gang cast member during his investigation.
 This violent death launches a series of puppet murders and forces Phil back into the world he left behind..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to After another Happytime cast member is murdered, Phil commits to solving the case.
+This reveals the protagonist's commitment to After another Happytime cast member is murdered, Phil commits to solving the case.
 He actively chooses to investigate the murders, accepting partnership with Edwards despite their bitter history., moving from reaction to action.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Phil is framed for the murders.
 His PI license is revoked, he's arrested, and Jenny remains missing.
 Everything falls apart.
 His partnership with Edwards seems destroyed.
 Phil faces the death of his career, freedom, and any chance to save Jenny., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.